Easter Holidays Days Out in East Devon, Dorset and Somerset

 We’ve enjoyed great days out with the children at Wildwood Escot, so can recommend it as a good place to visit over Easter.
 Holiday activities include Saxon crafts and an Easter trail.

 With wolves, red squirrels, lynx, wild boar, lots of outdoor space for imaginative play and a very confusing beech maze, this is a fun day outdoors.
 There is also an indoor toddler play area and a lovely cafe.
 Take a look at our day out on this post.

 Sidmouth Donkey Sanctuary

 A favourite with locals for years, this is a lovely attraction with the donkeys at it’s heart.
 Perfect for all ages and abilities you can explore or walk as far as you feel able to.
 A short walk around the main centre will bring you up close with some of the donkeys that are being cared for, or stretch your legs out into the fields for a longer walk and enjoy the views.
 You can join the South West Coast Path if you walk all the way through the woods and even down to the beach (only try this when it’s dry underfoot!).
-There is also a fun maze.
+There is also a fun maze and an excellent café.

 Ferne Animal Sanctuary